armlabstanford/NextBestSense/README.md

 TODO:

 - Customization of launch file
 - How to autonomously select new touches.
 We use the [Touch-GS dataset](https://github.com/armlabstanford/touch-gs-data) to validate our method.
+In future work, we plan to integrate real touches in real time.

 [![Project](https://img.shields.io/badge/Project_Page-Next_Best_Sense-blue)](https://armlabstanford.github.io/next-best-sense)